AnthonyGuerreiro/flexget-docker/README.md

 The [.env-example](myflexget/.env-example) is provided, and should be edited with the proper values and renamed to `.env`.

 ## transmission settings
-The [settings.json](my-flexget/settings.json) is the configuration file for transmission.
+The [settings.json](flexget/settings.json) is the configuration file for transmission.
 The transmission container should be stopped before changing it, as transmission overrides this file when it closes.
 The only difference between the file I provide and the default generated by transmission is `"rpc-host-whitelist": "transmission"`.
-This entry is required to allow **my-flexget** container to access transmission's.
+This entry is required to allow **flexget-python3** container to access transmission's.

 This can be edited prior to launching the container, already having a configuration in `transmission_config_folder`, or after launching the container so it creates the default configuration (container needs to be stopped to edit it as mentioned above)